formlio/forml/docs/workflow/study.rst

    Actor
 #. clones the task graph in the composition scope N-times and with each of its train segments:

-   #. attach head to the matching *splitter* output port
+   #. attach the head to the matching *splitter* output port
-   #. attach tail to the matching *stacker* input port
+   #. attach the tail to the matching *stacker* input port

-#. finally sends the apply outputs from all of these N branches to N:1 *reducer* Actor
+#. finally sends the apply-mode outputs from all of these N branches to the N:1 *reducer* Actor

-The idea behind this operator is to *train+apply* the preceding scope in multiple parallel instances on range-split part of the data and stacking these partial results back together in *train-mode* using the *stacker*, while reducing them into single value using the *reducer* when in *apply-mode*.
+The idea behind this operator is to *train+apply* the preceding scope in multiple parallel instances on the range-split part of the data and stacking these partial results back together in the *train-mode* using the *stacker* while reducing them into a single value using the *reducer* when in the *apply-mode*.

-Such operator can be implemented by extending the :class:`flow.Operator <forml.flow.Operator>` as
+Such an operator can be implemented by extending the :class:`flow.Operator <forml.flow.Operator>` as
 follows:

 .. code-block:: python